Last Updated: 1 month ago

 When your cat’s normal routine is disturbed, they might express how displeased they are by meowing excessively.

-Moving house, adding another cat/dog, losing a pet/family member can affect a cat’s behavior more than you can imagine.
+Moving house, adding another cat/dog, losing a pet or family member can affect a cat’s behavior more than you can imagine.

 Cats do grieve in their feline way.